objcio/articles/2014-11-02-Virtual-Soundscapes-The-Art-of-Sound-Design.md

 Another thing to keep in mind when picking out a microphone is its polar pattern.
 Polar patterns are also called pick-up patterns.
 Not all microphones pick up sounds all around them.
 The ones that do are called omnidirectional.
 Omnidirectional microphones are not ideal for our purposes.
 Even if you are able to isolate your sound source, your microphone will still pick up ambient noise.

 A better polar pattern is a cardioid polar pattern.
 Cardioid patterns are heart shaped and have a dead spot behind them.
 This pattern really helps you isolate your sound source.
-There are a few flavors of cardioid: super and hyper.
+There are two flavors of cardioid: super and hyper.
 Both of these cardioid patterns pick up a small amount of sound behind them, but both are far better than plain vanilla omnidirectional.

 ## Digital Audio Workstations (DAW)